project8/scarab/documentation/cpp/README.md

 1. Customize `index.rst` and `conf.py` with the name and description of your project.
 1. Customize `conf.py` with the relevant directories in your project (`DOXYGEN_INPUT`, `DOXYGEN_EXCLUDE`, and `PREPROC_INCLUDE_PATH`).
 1. If you have a favicon file, put it in the documentation directory and specify it in `conf.py`; otherwise comment out the `html_favicon` variable in that file.
-1. Recommendation: don't merge these changes into the master branch just yet; test the creation of the documentation (described below) first.
+1. Recommendation: don't merge these changes into the main branch just yet; test the creation of the documentation (described below) first.

 ### On readthedocs
 1. Create an RTD project for your software project by importing from GitHub (this will automatically create a webhook directed to RTD).